HeliaMonteiro/Tic-Tac-Toe/README.md

 ## 😱 Bugs to fix 💩

-* If many occur in the external div it'll break.
+* If you click too fast or too many times in the external div it'll break.

 ### 😭 Lessons learnt